altocodenl/tagaway/readme.md

    - The file uploaded must be `.png` or `.jpg` (otherwise, 400 with body `{error: 'format'}`).
    - If the same file exists for that user, a 409 is returned with body `{error: 'repeated'}`.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
-   - If the upload is successful, a 200 is returned.
+   - If the upload is successful, a 200 is returned with body `{id: ID}`, where `ID` is the ID of the picture just uploaded.

 - `POST /delete`
    - Body must be of the form `{ids: [STRING, ...]}` (otherwise, 400 with body `{error: ...}`).